Layer-Edge/edgen-swap/HARDHAT-SETUP.md

-# UniswapV2 Hardhat Testing Environment - Setup Summary
+# EdgenSwap Hardhat Testing Environment - Setup Summary

-This document summarizes the Hardhat setup created for testing the UniswapV2 contracts.
+This document summarizes the Hardhat setup created for testing the EdgenSwap contracts.

 ## Files Created